VRConservation/geosp-draft/04_python.md

 m = geemap.Map()
 m
 ```
-That will will give you a generic world map and several map widgets:
+That will will give you a generic world map with map widgets:

 ![](https://i.imgur.com/hKl0roO.png)